Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ### Introduction

 Ationet fleet Mobile payments - Dynamic QR  allows to generate the dynamic QR code from their Billing POS/System for a specific order/bill and must pass the order-specific information such as Dispatch ID, Order Amount, etc. while generating the code.
-The customer can scan this QR to make a payment and the POS's Backend can check the transaction status using the Dispatch ID and.
+The customer can scan this QR to make a payment and the POS's Backend can check the transaction status using the Dispatch ID.

 ```
 Note: A customer-facing screen is required, which will show the dynamically generated QR to him in order to be able to